Dipukr64/SPWM-and-Functional-generator/README.md

 # SPWM-and-Functional-generator
-In proteus we generate have  Spwm , Pwm and Triangular Wave using opamp
+In proteus we generate Spwm , Pwm and Triangular Wave using opamp